srtvabhi/Essentials-of-Machine-Learning/Feature Engineering/Instructions.md

 Convert text into numerical features.

 **Techniques:**
-- Bag of Words
+- Bag of Words : Converts text into numbers by counting how many times each word appears.
-- TF-IDF
+- TF-IDF : Converts text into numbers by weighting words based on importance (frequent in a document but rare across documents)

 **Why it matters:** Enables NLP tasks.